CELPIP for commercial truck drivers

 Do commercial truck drivers always need CELPIP?

-Which section should truck drivers prioritize?
+Which CELPIP section should truck drivers prioritize first?

 Next move